-Day 4 in Belfast saw the last 32 and the last 16 played to their conclusion, and, as the quarter finals are to be competed today, Mark Allen, ranked 10, is the highest ranked player remaining in the tournament.
-I can’t remember the last time a quarter final stage featured none of the top 8.
+Day 4 in Belfast saw the last 32 and the last 16 played to their conclusion, and, as the quarter-finals are scheduled to be completed today, Mark Allen, ranked 10, is the highest-ranked player remaining in the tournament.
+I can’t remember the last time a quarter-final stage featured none of the top 8.

 A lot of things happened on the day, so, where shall I start?

 This proves to be a good tournament for the young and the rookies.
 Yan Bingtao (still only 16), Scott Donaldson, and Hossein Vafaei Ayouri all reached the last 16, and Hossein is in the quarters where he will face a veteran, Mark King.
 This means that all three have already put themselves in a good position to retain their professional status.
 Yan, in particular, has an impressive run this season: this was his 4th last 16 already.

 Speaking of veterans, Mark King, Anthony Hamilton, and Mark Williams are also in the quarters.
 “Willo”, whose last title came in 2011, said that he feels that he can win again.
 I’d love that.
 Hamilton, one of the best breakbuilders on the tour, has never been in the top 16 and could lose his tour card at the end of the season, but this run gives him a very good chance to secure his professional status.

 So, what happened to the favourites?